foyy/hunter-table/README.md

 I totally get that it wouldn't be fair to judge my interview + this submission against other folks who only had the ~45 minutes, but it's rare that I find a place that I leave each interview with a feeling like I'd really like working somehwere, and I've felt that way here so I wanted to shoot another shot.

+I attached a short Loom video walking through things in the email.

 To get started:

 ` npm run i`